Michael Crommie

 Research Description

-Michael Crommie's main research interest is in exploring the local electronic properties of atomic-scale structures at surfaces.
-He is also interested in studying how local interactions between atomic-scale structures affect the morphology and dynamics of mesoscopic systems.
-His main experimental tool is the ultra-high vacuum cryogenic scanning tunnelling microscope, which can be used to both fabricate atomic-scale structures and probe them spectroscopically.
+Michael Crommie is a professor in the Department of Physics.
+His main research interests lie in exploring the local electronic, magnetic, and mechanical properties of atomic and molecular structures at surfaces.
+He is interested in studying how local interactions between atomic-scale structures affect their microscopic behavior, and how quantum mechanical effects might influence nanodevice behavior in very small structures.
+His main experimental tool is scanned probe microscopy, which can be used in combination with other experimental tools to both fabricate atomic-scale structures and probe them spectroscopically.

 In the News